devd4n/quansible/README.md

 # quansible

 ## About
-quansible is a tool for creating an ansible structure on an ansible host
+quansible is a tool which creates a well defined ansible structure and is capable of pulling roles and other ansible components from an github repository.

 ## Supported OSes
 Currently only debian (debian, ubuntu) like systems are supported